-All of the minute to win challenges on this page are easy to organize and use common objects that most people have at home.
+All the minute to win challenges on this page are easy to organize and use common objects that most people have at home.
 They do not require any additional preparation besides collecting the supplies which you probably already have.
 We have not included games such as “junk in the trunk” which require you to build or create something.
 The idea is to provide you with a set of free printables that will enable you to organize the entire Minute to Win birthday party in less than an hour.

-All of the printables required for the games are free and include a poster with instructions and scoring for each challenge, an award certificate for the best contestant at each station (we suggest having a fun award ceremony at the end and we offer fun editable certificates for every contestant), score sheet, list of required supplies, birthday party checklist and even invitations.
+All the printables required for the games are free and include a poster with instructions and scoring for each challenge, an award certificate for the best contestant at each station (we suggest having a fun award ceremony at the end and we offer fun editable certificates for every contestant), score sheet, list of required supplies, birthday party checklist and even invitations.

 These minutes to win games can be used by kids, teens and adults no matter how old they are.
 You can also use them for groups with mixed ages.
 Since each game is only a minute even young kids stay focused when it isn’t their turn.

 It is a great idea for birthday party games or even just to keep kids busy and away from screens at home.
 Next time your kids complain that they are bored you can select one or two games to play at home.

 The equipment that you will require for each game is listed in the downloadable checklist.
 Decide how many of the games you will play and ensure that you have all of the required equipment available.
 Each game comes with a poster with the game rules, a list of materials, and an award certificate for the best player.
 You can print the award certificates ahead of time and fill in the name in handwriting or print it after the games once you know the name of the winner.